Prang Colored Pencils

 Visual appeal – 3/5

 Overall the color palette is on-point and is well representative of the color wheel, especially in the larger sets.
-The vibrancy is acceptable for the price and can be altered some depending on method of application.
+The vibrancy is acceptable for the price and can be altered some depending on the method of application.
 Blending is very difficult with these, so you are better off anticipating this issue beforehand and not hoping to create a desired color that you don’t have a physical pencil of to begin with.
+In other words, if you want a complex piece with tons of colors then plan on using some other sets.

 Usability and durability – 3/5